Skip to content

 • Hardness: 1,500 lbf

-• Features: Natural water resistance, resistant to pests and rot, rich in oils, extremely weather resistant.
+• Properties: Natural water resistance, resistant to pests and rot, rich in oils, extremely weather-resistant.

-• Usage: Ideal for outdoor furniture, decks and luxury indoor furniture.
+• Use: Ideal for outdoor furniture, decks and luxury indoor furniture.

 • Hardness: 1,410 lbf

-• Features: Diverse grain, robust and durable, with pronounced color contrast.
+• Properties: Varied grain, robust and durable, with pronounced color contrast.

-• Usage: Ideal for dining tables, sculptures and decorative furniture.
+• Use: Ideal for dining tables, sculptures and decorative furniture.

 6. Conclusion: Choose the right wood for high-quality furniture

 Choosing the right wood determines the quality and durability of furniture.
-Hardwoods such as teak and suar are characterized by their durability, beautiful grain and high strength , making them ideal for high-end furniture.
-Softwoods such as pine and spruce offer a more cost-effective option, but are better suited to certain applications.
+Hardwoods like teak and suar are characterized by their durability, beautiful grain, and high strength , making them ideal for high-end furniture.
+Softwoods like pine and spruce offer a more cost-effective option but are better suited for certain applications.

 Older Post